About the faculty

 The Television Production BA Honours course at Westminster is well equipped with professional standard equipment and facilities.
 Our Skillset Media Academy status ensures that a high level of technical facilities at Westminster is always maintained.

 Students will have access to a wide range of camera equipment.
-Standard issue throughout the course are Sony V1E, Sony Z1E or Sony Z5E cameras - all of which record in either DVCAM or HDV formats.
+Standard issue throughout the course are Canon XF305 or Sony Z5E cameras which record in HDV formats.
 A wide selection of sound recording equipment, tripods, mounts and other materials are also available for hire from our video stores.

-As standard the University uses Apple based Final Cut Pro editing tools.
-Currently, we are running version 7.0 of FCP on the Apple Snow Leopard operating system.
+As standard the University uses the Adobe Creative Cloud suite of editing tools, with the option to also utilize Final Cut Pro or Avid Media Composer when required.
 The Television department has access to 13 edit suites in M Block including a fully High Definition capable suite.
-There are also approximately 80 Final Cut Pro and Final Cut Express facilities available around the campus.
+There are also approximately 80 Final Cut Pro and Final Cut Express facilities available around the campus also with access to the Adobe Creative Cloud.